 As a member of the Shreveport community, Chris has made service to the community a priority in his personal life.
-He's served as a member of the Board of Directors for the Northwest Louisiana Interfaith Pharmacy and the Robinson Film Center.
+He's served as a member of the Board of Directors for the Biz Camp Program, the Northwest Louisiana Interfaith Pharmacy, and the Robinson Film Center.
 In 2009, Chris was honored as one of Shreveport's "40 Under 40", an award recognizing 40 of the top young professionals under the age of 40 by the Shreveport Chamber of Commerce.

 LaToya Hemphill, Assistant Director for Community Engagement